 The team does not cooperate with social media platforms on removal of content.
 However, the searchable database of www.EUvsDisinfo.eu (link is external), which compiles more than 11,000 examples of pro-Kremlin disinformation, is publicly accessible.

 Does the Task Force target anti-EU opinions and "propagandists"?

-The Task Force does not target opinions and does not seek to "blacklist" anyone.
-It checks facts and identifies disinformation.
+The Task Force does not target opinions and does not seek to blacklist anyone.
+It checks facts and identifies disinformation messages coming from Russian state controlled and financed media across the EU languages, in the Eastern Partnership countries, and in Arabic.
 It focuses on the disinformation message, not the messenger.

 Have the EU member states supported the work of the Task Force?

 EU Member States continue to make significant contributions to the Task Force in terms of seconded staff.
 The April 2018 Foreign Affairs Council "commended the work conducted by East StratComm Task Force" in the context of strengthening the resilience of the EU and its neighbours against Russian threats, including hybrid threats.